Geoff Bodine: NASCAR Winston Cup career

-Bodine is best known for his NASCAR Winston Cup career, and in his first full season in Winston Cup came in 1982 he earned the Rookie of the Year title.
-His first Winston Cup pole that year on his 19th start (1982 Firecracker 400) and scored his first Winston Cup victory two years later on his 69th start at Martinsville in 1984.
+Bodine is best known for his NASCAR Winston Cup career, and in his first full season in Winston Cup came in 1982 he earned Rookie of the Year honors.
+His first Winston Cup pole that year on his nineteenth start (1982 Firecracker 400) and scored his first Winston Cup victory two years later on his 69th start at Martinsville in 1984.
 This win was also the first win for Hendrick Motorsports, which was the team Bodine was racing for at the time.
 Bodine's biggest win came at the 1986 Daytona 500, NASCAR's premier event.
 Other career highlights include the 1987 International Race of Champions championship, the 1992 Busch Clash, the 1994 Winston Select (despite a first segment spinout), and the 1994 Busch Pole Award (now Budweiser Pole Award).
 Bodine's final win in NASCAR's highest division came in the "Bud At The Glen" in August 1996 when fortuitous pit stop timing led to him taking the lead in his QVC Thunderbird while the other drivers pitted.
 Bodine managed to hold off the field the rest of the way beating Terry Labonte to the line by 0.44 seconds to claim victory.

 Cup career highlights

 After a few tumultuous years in Winston Cup, Bodine saw his career launch off the ground when he ran the #5 car for Hendrick Motorsports.
-He spent over 28 years in the sport, with his most successful years being between 1984 to 1996.
+He spent over 28 years in the sport, with his most successful years being between 1984 and 1996.
 Bodine has driven for some of the best car owners in NASCAR, including Junior Johnson, Bud Moore and Rick Hendrick as well as owning his own cars, which he ran for several seasons after buying the assets of Alan Kulwicki's race team after his death in 1993.
-He has 565 starts, 37 poles, 18 wins, and nearly $16 million in winnings during his Winston Cup/Nextel Cup career.
+He has 565 starts, 37 poles, eighteen wins, and nearly $16 million in winnings during his Winston Cup/Nextel Cup career.
 He was honored as one of "NASCAR's 50 Greatest Drivers" during NASCAR's 50th anniversary celebration.
 Bodine has always been a great innovator and brought many ideas to Winston Cup.
 He introduced power steering and full-faced helmets to Winston Cup.
 He was also the last driver to win a race and lap the field, in the fall 1994 race at North Wilkesboro Speedway.
 He holds the track record at Atlanta Motor Speedway from his polesitting run after the track was repaved in 1997, with a speed of over 197 mph.